 Yes Its Very Complex

 The complexity in the brain is by far in excess of the complexity of any other thing humans have confronted.
-And this is a very hard and painful pill to swallow for scientists, when you're confronting something that has so much complexity.
+And this is a very hard and painful pill to swallow for scientists, when you're trying to understand something that has so much complexity.

 And let me give you a sense of how complex it is.